 Public charge is only an issue when a person first applies for their green card through a family petition or for a non-immigrant visa such as a student or fiancé visa.
 It is not a consideration when you apply for citizenship or to renew your green card.
-In fact, the receipt of public benefits could mean that you can apply for citizenship or renew your green card for free.

-The public charge test does not apply to people renewing their DACA or applying for or re-registering for Temporary Protected Status (TPS); Special Immigrant Juveniles; or anyone applying for a green card through asylee or refugee status, VAWA self-petitions, U or T visas, Amerasian petitions; Afghan or Iraqi Special Immigrant petitions; Cuban and Haitian Entrant petitions; NACARA petitions; or the Haitian Refugee Immigration Fairness Act,
+The public charge test would not apply to people renewing their DACA or applying for or re-registering for Temporary Protected Status (TPS); Special Immigrant Juveniles; or anyone applying for a green card through asylee or refugee status, VAWA self-petitions, U or T visas, Amerasian petitions; Afghan or Iraqi Special Immigrant petitions; Cuban and Haitian Entrant petitions; NACARA petitions; or the Haitian Refugee Immigration Fairness Act,

 If you are looking to apply for a green card for the first time for yourself or a family member, we recommend that you consult an attorney.
 If you are in the Boston area, there are free immigration clinics every first and third Wednesday of the month, noon to 2pm, at Boston City Hall, Room 806.
 You can also receive free legal advice from the Irish International Immigrant Center at one of their clinics.
 If you are outside the Boston area, see our list of legal service providers.